sslover/api-of-you/syllabus.md

-Designing for Data Personalization Syllabus
+The API of You Syllabus
 ============================================
 Overview
 ---------------------